KhrylchenkoKirill/DeepRecSys/README.md

 -----

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+This work by Kirill Khrylchenko is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]